killer23d/VaultWarden-OCI-NG/README.md

 \# Install OCI CLI
 pip3 install oci-cli

-**Important:** You must log out and log back in for the Docker group changes to take effect.
+**Important:** You must **log out and log back in** for the Docker group changes to take effect.

 ### **C. Configure the OCI CLI**

 The OCI CLI needs to be configured to interact with your OCI account.
-This is required for managing secrets in OCI Vault.
+This is a critical step, as it provides the authentication needed to fetch your secrets from OCI Vault.

 1. Run the interactive setup tool:
    Bash
    oci setup config

 2. Follow the prompts.
-You will need your User, Tenancy, and Region OCIDs from the OCI console.
+You will need your **User, Tenancy, and Region OCIDs** from the OCI console.
+This process creates a configuration and key file (usually in \~/.oci/) that the startup.sh script relies on to authenticate with OCI.

 ### **D. Set Up Automated Security Updates & Maintenance**